UnleqitDEV/merian-quake/README.md

 # Merian-Quake RT

-This is a ray traced engine for [quakespasm](https://github.com/sezero/quakespasm).
+A path-tracer for the original Quake game on top of  [quakespasm](https://github.com/sezero/quakespasm).

 ## Usage